 Whether it’s writing the Great American Novel or crafting witty social media posts, everybody wants to tell a story.
 But in content marketing, none of your supreme storytelling skills will accomplish anything unless you’ve got them underpinned by some sort of strategic thought.
 Strategy makes the difference between a summer beach read and a manifesto that compels people to act.
 You want the manifesto.
 That’s how to reach your audience and convert them.

 The best strategy helps your brand find its target audience, connect with them on a deeper level, and lead them to the desired action.
-We highly recommend hiring a content strategist (especially me!), but if you’re trying to design your own strategy, here are some things you’ll want to cover.
+We highly recommend hiring a content strategist, but if you’re trying to design your own strategy, here are some things you’ll want to cover.

-- Buyer Personas: How much do you know about your audience?
+How much do you know about your audience?
 It might be less than you think.
-You can start by simply talking to your customers and understanding their needs through in depth interviews — but we also like using quantitative figures through third-party or original research.
-If you don’t have a large budget to do your own study, you can try something like SurveyMonkey.com.
+You can start by simply talking to your customers and understanding their needs through in-depth interviews — but we also like using quantitative figures through third-party or original research.
+If you don’t have a large budget to do your own study, you can try something like SurveyMonkey.
 Comb through all of this information to develop detailed buyer personas.
 They enable you to align your messages with key decision makers.

 So what are you waiting for?
-Start on that must-read strategy today, and your content will get the audience it deserves.
-I’ve got plenty more strategy tips to share if you contact me, or read more about how the buying cycle affects content strategy on our blog.
+Contact us to start on that must-read strategy today, and your content will get the audience it deserves.